chaance/create-remix/NOTES.md

 - ~~Remove template question~~
 - ~~Use standard app name instead of random name as default~~
+- ~~Ensure `--version` works for requesting script version~~
-- Ensure --version works for setting remix version
+- ~~Ensure `--remix-version` works for setting remix version~~
-- Warn if --version conflicts with version in package.json (should be "\*")
+- Warn if `--remix-version` conflicts with version in `package.json` of template (should look at `@remix-run/react` since that should always be a dep.
+Expect `"@remix-run/react": "*"`, if not a version is pinned and leave the template alone and just warn)

+## Pedro's feedback

+- Can the progress bars be hidden after completion?
+They're a bit distraction IMO if I'm reviewing the output afterwards
+- My gut feeling is that the `git` part should come before deps.
+Installing deps feels more like a "let's get this running" step to me, whereas the git part feels more like template setup before I try to run stuff.

 ## Other notes